TOI-1338: Stellar binary

-The orbit of the two stars is inclined at 89.7° and both primary and secondary eclipses can be observed, although the brightness changes are very small.
+The orbit of the two stars is inclined at 89.7° to the plane of the sky (so edge-on) and both primary and secondary eclipses can be observed, although the brightness changes are very small.
 The primary eclipse occurs when the hotter primary star is partially occulted by the cooler secondary.
 It lasts about five hours and the brightness decreases by about 4%.
 The secondary eclipses occur when the cooler star is occulted by the hotter star.
 They also last about five hours but the brightness drops by less than half a percent.